Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 - Run workflows: You can write Databricks CLI commands to run workflows that create clusters, run jobs and notebooks, train models, log metrics, and build end-to-end ML pipelines.

-- Access DBFS: You can work directly with Databricks File System (DBFS).
+- Access DBFS: You can work directly with Databricks File System (DBFS) for file and directory operations.

 - Control permissions: You can set permissions on Databricks objects at different levels through the Databricks CLI.